-Cecily (Reynolds) Bailey - Jordan - Farrar Cecily Reynolds was born in England about 1600, immigrated to Jamestown on the Swan in 1610, and died in Virginia, presumably in the mid- to late-1600s.
-As such, she was one of the first European-born women to reach the New World.
+Cecily (Reynolds) Bailey - Jordan - Farrar-Montague-Parker Cecily Reynolds was born in England about 1600, immigrated to Jamestown on the Swan in 1610, and died in Virginia, presumably in 1662.
+As such, she was one of the first few European-born women to reach the New World.
 We now know her mother and step-father Cecily and Will Pierce were on the 3rd Supply foltilla of 1609.
 Mother Cecily was on the BLESSING while husband was on the Sea Venture.
 The younger Cecily traveled with her Aunt and Uncle Thomas and Elizabeth Phippen aboard the SWAN in 1610.
 She grew into the much-courted and many times married "Glamour Girl" of the Jamestown Colony.
 She had good friendships with women as well as men; and by the time she was 24 years old, due to the death of her husband Samuel Jordan, she owned outright a successful plantation, Jordan's Landing, one of only four to continue operation after the Indian Massacre of 1622.
-Both Samuel and Cecily earned the designation "Ancient Planter" by the London Company of Virginia.
+Both Samuel and Cecily had earned the designation "Ancient Planter" by the London Company of Virginia.
 Her first husband, a man named Bailey, fathered Cecily's first child, Temperance Bailey, but died soon thereafter.
 By the time she was 20, she married Samuel Jordan.
-She had one child with Samuel Jordan.
+She would have two children with Samuel Jordan.
 The second child was born after Samuel's untimely death.
 Shortly afterwards, Cicely encountered two men who were soon to compete to become her third spouse initiating the very first lawsuit in America.

 Following the death of Samuel, Cecily found herself the object of male devotion.
 In fact, there were rivals.
-Mr. or Rev. Greville Pooley, often characterized as a local parson, apparently soon declared his interest in her.
-Mr. Pooley apparently had the ingenious idea of marrying Cecily as both groom and parson, and greatly speeding up the whole process by combining proposal with ceremony.
-So fervent was his courtship that he believed he had succeeded in winning Cecily’s somewhat sworn hand.
-Shortly thereafter, it became obvious that Cecily preferred William Farrar, and intended to choose him.
-During the Indian attack of 1622, the young Farrar had taken refuge at Jordan’s Journey, had somehow failed to leave, and so he was very well known to her.
+Mr. or Rev. Greville Pooley, characterized as the local parson, apparently soon declared his interest in her.
+Mr. Pooley apparently had the ingenious idea of marrying Cecily as both groom and parson, and thus, greatly speeding up the whole process by combining proposal with ceremony.

-Cecily 23, was left with daughter Mary 2, her eldest daughter Temperance Bailey 6, and another child soon to be delivered.
-Reverend Greville Pooley, age 46, who had conducted Samuel Jordan's funeral service knew there would be a rush for the hand of a wealthy, beautiful young wife.
+Cecily 23, was left with daughter Mary age 2, her eldest daughter Temperance Bailey age 6, and another child soon to be delivered.
+Reverend Greville Pooley, age 46, who had conducted Samuel Jordan's funeral service knew there would be a rush for the hand of a wealthy, beautiful young woman.
 Samuel Jordan had been in his grave only a day when Pooley sent Capt.
 Isaac Madison to plead his suit.
-Cecily replied that she would as soon take Pooley as any other, but since she was pregnant, she would not engage herself she said, "until she was delivered."
-But the amorous Reverend could not wait, and came a few days later with Madison, telling her "he should contract himself to her" and spake these words: "I, Greville Pooley, take thee Sysley, to be my wedded wife, to have and to hold till death do us part and herto I plight thee my troth."
-Then, holding her by the hand, Pooley said these words, "I, Sysley, take thee Greville, to my wedded husband, to have and to hold till death do us part."
-Cicily said nothing, but they drank to each other.
-Then, showing some delicacy about her condition and the situation she found herself in, she asked that it might not be revealed that she did so soon bestow her love after her husband's death.
-Pooley promised, but was soon boasting of his conquest, and this so ired the young widow that she refused to go through with the wedding.
+Cecily's reply was that she would as soon take Pooley as any other, but since she was pregnant, she would not engage herself she said, "until she was delivered."
+But the amorous Reverend would not wait, and came a few days later with Capt.
+Madison, telling her "he should contract himself to her" and spake these words: "I, Greville Pooley, take thee Sysley, to be my wedded wife, to have and to hold till death do us part and herto I plight thee my troth."
+Then, holding her by the hand, Pooley speaking for her, said these words, "I, Sysley, take thee Greville, to my wedded husband, to have and to hold till death do us part."

-Soon afterwards Cecily accepted another proposal of marriage and became engaged to William Farrar who had been living at Jordan's Journey since the massacre.
 Undaunted, the enraged Rev. Pooley brought suit for breach of promise to compel Cecily to marry him.
 When the Parson sued on June 14, 1623, he accused the lady of having jilted him and alleged that it was nothing short of "Skandelous" for Mr. Farrar, his rival, to be "in ordinary dyett in Mrs. Jordan's house and to frequent her Company alone."
 This was the celebrated case of its day.
-William Farrar, trained for the law in England and the executor of Samuel Jordan's estate, was enlisted by Cecily to represent her.
+William Farrar, trained for the law in England and the executor of Samuel Jordan's estate, was also enlisted by Cecily to represent her.